Frisquette/libGDX-walk-through/tutorial/english-version/chapter1-discover-libgdx/6-practical-pong.md

 As you can see on the above drawing, terrain collisions are going to be simply handled by keeping the same *x* direction and getting the **opposite** value of the *y* coordinate.
 We are going to store the direction as a 2D vector.
-For those who don't know what is a vector, you should **Google** it in order to know some basic maths.
-If you are here, I think that there is a lot of chance you know what is a vector, but anyway, it is better for the others to understand it.
+For those who don't know what is vector is, you should **Google** it in order to know some basic maths.
+If you are here, I think that there is a lot of chance you know what a vector is, but anyway, it is better for the others to understand it.

 In pseudocode, we will obtain something like:
 ```